 - Equipment: Yoga mat

 You get what you pay for, and with Peloton, you are paying a lot, but you are getting your money’s worth.
-You can buy the Peloton bike or treadmill and sign up for the monthly membership, or you can forgo the hardware and sign up for a Peloton Digital membership.
+You can buy the Peloton bike, treadmill, or rowing machine and sign up for the monthly membership, or you can forgo the hardware and sign up for a Peloton Digital membership.
 With the purchase of a bike or treadmill, you’re bringing a cardio experience into your home.
 With the app, you have access to thousands of live and recorded workouts including cycling, running, Pilates, yoga, meditation, strength work, and more.

 You can connect with other community members, participate in challenges, and stay accountable thanks to your recorded stats.
 Anna Wolfson, doctor and mother of 2, is a fan: “I like being able to get an intense workout completed in 30 minutes total.
 No commute time, locker room, checking in, waiting for class to start—all of that felt like precious time that was wasted.
 It’s the right amount of time that my kids are able to occupy themselves or nap, so I don’t need childcare.
 And my husband uses it too, so the cost feels worth it!”
 30-day free trial available.